Neergaard (noble family): Insignia

 The family's coat of arms features three ears of wheat penetrating a golden crown on a blue shield on which a laurel wreath is casually arranged; above the shield a helmet with a golden crown resting a braided wreath in blue and gold.

-Property
+Landownership

-The de Neergaard family has been a major landowner, especially in the eastern part of Denmark, for generations.
-Estates that are currently owned by family members include: Svenstrup (since 1751), Gunderslevholm (since 1793), Gyldenholm Manor (since 1862) and Løvegård (since 1963).
+Members of the de Neergaard family have been major landowners for generations.
+Estates that are currently owned by the de Neergaard family include: Svenstrup (since 1751), Gunderslevholm (since 1803), Førslevgaard (since 1803), Gyldenholm (since 1862), Valdemarskilde, and Løvegaard (since 1963).

-Estates that have been owned by members of the family for several generations include: Kærup (1711–1804), Ringsted Abbey, Skjoldnæseholm, Fuglsang Manor (1819–1947), and Tybjerggård.
+Estates that have been owned by members of the family for several generations include: Kærup (1711–1804), Ringsted Abbey, Skjoldenæsholm, Fuglsang (1819–1947), and Tybjerggård.

-Estates that have been owned by members of the family more briefly include: Tølløsegård, Bonderup, Meerløse, and Rønnebæksholm.
+Estates that have been owned by members of the family more briefly include: Tølløsegård, Bonderup, Merløsegaard, and Rønnebæksholm.